UKPLab/5pils/README.md

 The 5Pils dataset consists of 1,676 fact-checked images annotated with question-answer pairs based on the 5 Pillars framework for image contextualization.
 The dataset annotations are contained in the train.json, val.json, and test.json files of the dataset folder.
 More information about the dataset structure can be found in the README file of the dataset folder.

-Three images from the dataset are shown below.

 <p align="center">
   <img width="120%" src="assets/5Pils_examples.png" alt="header" />